BRYN4444/HitmanRoulette/README.md

   * ICA Facility Missions have restrictive loadouts that were not being enforced properly by the Roulette in regards to possible elimination methods.
 This was working at one point, then broken, but now working again.
 Fun!
   * Setup for the potential Stream Overlay option is ongoing.
   * "You must select at least one mission" is enforced a little more.

----

-**March 31, 2021**
-* **HITMAN III:**
-  * **Added Exit:** Berlin's "E.T."
-Easter Egg Exit.
-* **HITMAN:**
-  * **Contract Mode Targets:** Added 23 "Freeform Training" Targets and updated the images of the existing ones with their HITMAN III versions.
-* **Other Fixes:**
-  * Updated some of the Mission Grouping images to match the darker HITMAN III look.
-  * Updated the Gameplay Challenge Achieve Rating images to match the HITMAN III results screen.
-  * When Contract Mode Roulette is on, "Freeform Training" will be renamed to "Tutorial" to match how it is listed in game.